data-cleaning/validate/README.md

 With `validate`, data validation rules are treated as first-class citizens.
 This means you can import, export, annotate, investigate and manipulate data validation rules in a meaninful way.

+To get started: see our [data validation cookbook](https://data-cleaning.github.io/validate/).

 #### Citing